Airport security and your luggage

 - You should label each bag on the inside with your name and full destination address and on the outside with your name and destination city.

 Before presenting your baggage at check-in, ensure it is securely closed and if possible locked.
 When it is accepted at the check-in desk, each item of checked baggage will be given a destination tag showing your flight number and a receipt portion will be attached to your ticket.
-It is important to keep this receipt as it contains important information about your flight details, and will help track your baggage if it is delayed or misplaced.
+It is important to keep this receipt as it has important information about your flight details.
+It will help you track your baggage if it is delayed or misplaced.